MarkNahabedian/Unification.jl/README.md

 A utility for performing logical unification of generqal data structures.

-This package can unify over Vectores, Tuples and structs -- pretty much anything that has fields.
+This package can unify over Vectors, Tuples and structs -- pretty much anything that has fields (this is how `Pair` is supported, for example).

 The unifier can be extended by defining additional methods on `Unification.unify` or defining a new subtype of `UnificationStrategy`.

+Currently only `Vector` and `Tuple` sequence types are supported.
+To support additional sequence types, see the macro `@generate_unify_indexable_methods` in `src/unify.jl`.

 It is not heavily tested.